Music | UAL Diploma/Extended Diploma in Festival, Event and Artists Management | Level 3

 About this course

-Northbrook MET is highly regarded in the music industry as a provider of excellent training.
+Northbrook College is highly regarded in the music industry as a provider of excellent training.

 The MET's music department has a broad range of staff who are all practising artists and producers involved in the region's exciting music scene.
 Our staff are here help you realise your potential.
 Our experienced teaching staff are passionate about their areas of expertise and are committed to helping you to attain your learning goals and meet your personal aims.